-Camp Dress Code
+Camp Dress Code and other clothing considerations

 Clothing worn daily and at the end-of-month banquet (which is at the end of session 2 and 4) should be modest and appropriate for the Camp environment.

-Please NO strapless, spaghetti strap or backless dresses or shirts.
+Women: Please NO strapless, spaghetti strap or backless dresses or shirts.
 Dresses and skirts must be modest length.
 In addition, shorts must be of modest length; no shorter than a 2 inch inseam.
 Leggings may be worn with a shirt that covers the bottom completely.
+Swimsuits must be modest one-piece.